pymc-devs/pymc-data-umbrella/about/intro_to_array_operations/index.md

 ## Speaker

-[Meenal](https://mjhajharia.com) is a computer science and mathematics undergraduate in junior year.
+[Meenal Jhajharia](https://mjhajharia.com) is a computer science and mathematics undergraduate in junior year.
 She has been working on Bayesian time series estimation models with PyMC, this project started when she was a Google Summer of Code’21 student .
 Generally she is interested in Probabilistic Programming, NLP, and algorithms.

 ## Video